celiacintas/celiacintas.github.io/publications.md

 title: Publications
 ---

-## Selected Publications in the last 5 years 📜
+## Selected Publications in the last ~5 years 📜

+### 2022

+* *Cintas, C.*, Speakman, S., Tadesse, G.A., Akinwande, V., McFowland III, E. and Weldemariam, K., 2022.
+Pattern Detection in the Activation Space for Identifying Synthesized Content. **In Press, to appear in Pattern Recognition Letters**. [[paper]](https://arxiv.org/pdf/2105.12479.pdf)

 ### 2021